Paul Babitzke

 About Me

 Paul Babitzke obtained his B.A. in Biomedical Science at St. Cloud State University and his Ph.D. in Genetics from the University of Georgia.
 He worked as a postdoctoral scientist for 3 years at Stanford University prior to joining the faculty at Penn State University in 1994.
-He is currently Professor of Biochemistry and Molecular Biology and Director of the Center for RNA Molecular Biology.
+He is currently the Stanley R. Person Professor of Molecular Biology and Director of the Center for RNA Molecular Biology.

 Research Interest